luhuhis/correlators_flow/README.md

 ## Instructions

 Download all files from the data publication, move them to a new folder and navigate into that folder.
 The following instructions can then copied into a bash 5.0 shell **in the same order as they appear below**.
 For convenience, all commands in this document are consolidated in `do_everything_thesis.sh`, which can be run to do everything with one script call.
+Note that the order of execution will not produce the figures in the same order as they appear in the manuscript.

 ## Unzip or clone analysis scripts